-20. Little Turtle's War (1785-95) When the War of Independence ended the British ceded to America all the lands between the Appalacians and the Mississippi River.
-Little Turtle was one of the leaders of the Indian Confederacy that resisted settlements in Ohio Country.
-Little Turtle ultimately supported negotiation, and, before his death, had met with George Washington, John Adams, and Thomas Jefferson.
+20. LITTLE TURTLE'S WAR (1785-95) - After the War of Independence the British ceded to America all the lands between the Appalachians and the Mississippi River.
+Little Turtle was one of the leaders of the Indian Confederacy attacking settlements in Ohio Country.
+A true Native American statesman, Little Turtle ultimately supported negotiation with the settlers, and, before his death, had met with George Washington, John Adams, and Thomas Jefferson.

-http://en.wikipedia.org/wiki/Little Turtle#Little Turtle.27s War http://www.ohiohistorycentral.org/w/Michikinikwa?rec=240 21.
-Shays' Rebellion (1786-87) After the War of Independence, Daniel Shays and many other former soldiers rebelled when their properties were seized because they were unable to pay taxes and other obligations.
+21. Shays' Rebellion (1786-87) - After the War of Independence, Daniel Shays and other former soldiers rebelled when their properties were seized for non-payment of taxes and other obligations.
 Many had not been paid for their wartime service.
-The Rebellion, mainly in Massachusetts, was suppressed, but it had a significant influence on the transition from the limited government of the Articles of Confederation to the stronger Federal powers incorporated in the new Constitution.
+The Rebellion, mainly in Massachusetts, was suppressed, but it influenced the transition from the limited government of the Articles of Confederation to the stronger Federal powers incorporated in the new Constitution.